ncaptier/stabilized-ica/README.md

 # Stabilized_ICA

 This repository proposes a python implementation for stabilized ICA decomposition algorithm.
 Most of the technical details can be found in the references [1], [2] and [3].
+Our algorithm integrates two well-known method to solve the ICA problem :
+* FastICA (implemented in sickit-learn)
+* Infomax and extensions (implemented in [picard package](https://pierreablin.github.io/picard/)) We propose a brief review of these two methods in [supplementary_material.pdf](supplementary_material.pdf) so that the user can knowingly decide which method he wants to use.

 We also propose an implementation of the Mutual Nearest Neighbors method as well as a visualization tool to draw the associated network.
 This method is used to study the stability of the ICA components through different datasets.

+Finally, we propose an adaptation of our method for the special case of [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format.
+In particular, our function is modeled after the [scanpy package](https://scanpy.readthedocs.io/en/stable/) that deals with single-cell gene expression data.

 ## Installation